-In recognition of Dr. Ken Hewitt’s lifelong commitment to cold regions research and student success, as well as being a founding member of the CRRC, we have named the Student Support Fund in his honour.
-The Ken Hewitt Student Support Fund (KHSSF) supports a wide variety of activities which directly relate to student and postdoctoral research in cold regions.
+In recognition of Dr. Ken Hewitt’s lifelong commitment to cold regions research and student success, as well as being a founding member of the CRRC, we have named the Student Training Support Fund in his honour.
+The Ken Hewitt Student Training Support Fund supports training and experiential learning activities which directly relate to student and postdoctoral research in cold regions.

 Fund Details and Applications